cloudspannerecosystem/website/content/home.md

 All the hosted projects are based on open source contributions.
 We’d love for you to report issues, file feature requests, and send pull requests (see [contributions](/contributing)).
-Note that none of the projects are officially supported by Google as part of the Cloud Spanner product.
+Note that none of the projects are officially supported by Google as part of the Cloud Spanner product, unless explicitly stated otherwise in that project’s README.

 Please [let us know](https://gitter.im/cloudspannerecosystem/community) if you’re interested in getting your project hosted!
 This will help other